Optimizing Reconfigurable Intelligent Surfaces for Short Transmissions: How Detailed Configurations can be Afforded?: Introduction

 \section{Introduction}

-Most wireless communication applications generate intermittent traffic \cite{asplund2020advanced}.
+Most wireless communication applications generate intermittent traffic\cite{asplund2020advanced}.
 When a user equipment (UE) should transmit a finite piece of data to a base station (BS), the payload size depends on which modulation and coding scheme is supported, which in turn is determined by the channel conditions.
 The channel used to be given by nature, but the advent of reconfigurable intelligent surfaces (RISs) makes it partially controllable \cite{8741198,Renzo2020b,Qingqing2021a,bjornson2022SPM}.
 An RIS consists of an array of sub-wavelength-sized elements that can be configured to reflect incident waves in desired ways \cite{8466374}, for example, as a beam towards the intended receiver.
 Recent works have described RIS experiments with over a thousand elements \cite{pei2021ris}.
-A practical obstacle is the additional pilot signaling overhead required to identify the optimal RIS configuration \cite{9311936}.
-This is particularly the case when the payload size is small.
+The individual wireless links might not be capacity-constrained in {the sixth generation (6G) wireless technology}, thanks to enormous bandwidths, but rather limited by energy consumption.